Paul Nebel

-Career
+Club career

 Nebel made his debut for Mainz 05 in the first round of the 2020–21 DFB-Pokal on 11 September 2020, coming on as a substitute in the 60th minute for Levin Öztunalı against fourth-division side TSV Havelse.
 He assisted Jean-Philippe Mateta's 90th minute goal to complete a hat-trick, with the match finishing as a 5–1 win.
 He made his Bundesliga debut the following week on 20 September, coming on as a substitute for Mateta in the 90+1st minute of Mainz's away match against RB Leipzig, which finished as a 3–1 loss.

-Personal life
+International career

-Nebel was born in Germany, and is of Irish descent through his maternal grandmother.
-He is a youth international for Germany.
+Nebel is a youth international for Germany.
+Nebel is eligible to represent the Republic of Ireland under FIFA's grandparent rule through his maternal grandmother.

+In August 2025, Nebel earned his first call-up to the German senior national team, with coach Julian Nagelsmann selecting him for the World Cup 2026 qualifiers.